prajyot7070/webrtc-hls/README.md

 # WebRTC to HLS Streaming App

-A full-stack application for Fermion's backend assignment.
 This app demonstrates a WebRTC-based peer connection system that streams media between users and broadcasts the interaction using HLS playback.

 ## 🧩 Tech Stack